monukr9540/Person-Reidentification-Video/README.md

 # Person_Reidentification_Video
-This project aims to reidentify the person in a video survillience using clustering.
+Person reidentification is the task of matching individuals across different camera views in a surveillance system.
+This project uses clustering techniques to group and reidentify individuals, focusing on improving accuracy and scalability